-And the trustees hereafter named shall at the charge of this province, to be defrayed and paid in bills of credit, cause and procure the said bills to be made and printed upon good paper or parchment, in the form following, and not otherwise, viz.:
+And the trustees hereafter named shall at the charge of this province, to be defrayed and paid in bills of credit, cause and procure the said bills to be made and printed upon good paper in the form following and not otherwise, viz.:

-This indented bill shall pass current for - in all payments, according to a law of Pennsylvania.
-Dated the - day of - in the year of our Lord one thousand seven hundred and twenty-three.
+This indented bill shall pass current for in all payments, according to a law of Pennsylvania dated the fifteenth day of September, in the year of our Lord one thousand seven hundred and twenty-nine.

-Which bills shall be signed and numbered by Francis Rawle, Anthony Morris, Charles Read and Samuel Hudson, or a majority of them.
-And the sums of money that every of the said bills is to pass for shall be printed at the top of each bill, in words at length, with the arms of Pennsylvania on the left side, and the signers' names subscribed on the other side thereof.
+All which said bills shall be signed and numbered by Thomas Tress, Edward Horne, John Parry and Abraham Chapman or a majority of them; and the sums of money that every of the said bills is to pass for shall be printed at the top of each bill in words at length, with the arms of Pennsylvania on the left and the signers' names subscribed on the other side thereof.